semantic-flow/sflo-dendron-notes/sflo.concept.mesh.resource.element.flow.data.md

 ## Overview

-Data components (_data-component/) are [[node components|sflo.concept.mesh.resource.element.node-component]] that effectively associate a versioned dataset with a mesh node.
+data flows (_data-component/) are [[node flows|sflo.concept.mesh.resource.element.flow]] that effectively associate a versioned dataset with a mesh node.
 They contain the actual content payload of data nodes and provide the primary data storage functionality within the semantic flow mesh architecture.

 ## Purpose

-Data components serve as the primary content containers for mesh nodes, providing:
+data flows serve as the primary content containers for mesh nodes, providing:

 - **Content Storage**: Hold the actual data payload that defines the node's content
 - **Version Management**: Support multiple versions of the same conceptual dataset